 Stargate SG-1: The Asgard are highly advanced grey space aliens, but never wear clothes.
 They quite visibly have no genitalia, since they reproduce through cloning.
 Lampshaded when both Sheppard and Mitchell first meet them, and their primary concern is if they are supposed to walk around naked.

-"Grey" aliens in The X-Files exhibit this.
+"Grey" aliens in The X-Files have no clothes.
 Except for the episode "Unnatural", when the Grey is wearing baseball clothing.

 Odo from Star Trek: Deep Space Nine is technically naked most of the time, but since he's a shapeshifter it looks like he's wearing clothing and it's never really commented on.